Google Pixel 4

 The 2x telephoto lens not only allows you to take zoomed-in photos in optical quality, but it also contributes to Super Res zoom for a better mid-zoom range and helps to improve portrait mode.
 Tele is functional and high quality, but I would trade it for a wide angle any day.

-When in Night Mode, if the Pixel 4 detects that the light is low enough and can see the sky, it will automatically switch to astrophotography mode.
-Then it took sixteen 15-second exposures, aligning and adjusting them in the background and bringing out the kind of astrophotography you normally only get from a fancy DSLR and lots of tweaking.
+When in Night Mode, if the Pixel 4 detects the lighting is low enough and it can see the sky, it will auto switch to astrophotography mode.
+Then it takes sixteen 15 second exposures, kind of aligning and adjusting them in the background, bringing out that sort of astrophotography you usually get only from a fancy DSLR and lots of fiddling, tweaking.
 This makes the Pixel 4 Camera highly appreciated.

 What about videos?

-It’s a shame that Google doesn’t seem interested in catching up with the competition, let alone pushing the limits of videography.
-The company has invested very clearly in breaking into new areas where mobile photography is concerned, but the video is sad.
+It’s a shame honestly, that Google doesn’t look like it wants to catch up with the competition, much less push the envelope in videography.
+The company has poured effort into new territory where mobile photography is concerned, but for video the results feel… sad, and a bit behind.

-The sound is perfectly fine on the Pixel 4.
-There’s no headphone jack, but you can opt for a smart Google dongle if you need wired headphones, or you can connect via Bluetooth.
-The phone supports the SBC, AAC, aptX, aptXHD, and LDAC codecs, but there’s no aptX Adaptive here yet.
-Regardless, you won’t notice any problems and it will handle any sound you make.
+The sound is pretty solid on the Pixel 4, honestly it’s fine.
+There’s no headphone jack though, but you can use a smart Google dongle if you want wired headphones, or just go the Bluetooth route.
+It supports SBC, AAC, aptX, aptXHD and LDAC, still no aptX Adaptive here yet, but you probably won’t even notice, it’ll take care of whatever you throw at it.

 How good is face unlock?